pe1te3son/arcade_game/README.md

 ##### Good luck!
 ===============================

-_This game was created as port of the Udacity project_
+_This game was created as part of the Udacity project_

 ****